MCM-Plugin-Development/Discord-Bot/README.md

 - Bot responds to keywords / key phrases
     - "Can someone help me?" -> "@Moderator"
 - GMail Webhooks from `calixstudios1@gmail.com` to Staff Discord Channel Feed
+- Automatically add the role "Client" when a user creates a new ticket and auto remove it when all the ticket(s) for that user are closed